 You can temporarily fix the loose wire by using the back of a spoon or the eraser end of a pencil to carefully and gently push the wire back into place.
 If the loose wire is causing irritation to your lips or cheeks, put wax or a wet cotton ball over the broken wire to relieve the pain, and give us a call.
 If you have had an Invisalign attachment come off you can discard the cement, we will replace the attachment at your next visit.

 Damaged appliances can increase the length of your treatment process, so be sure to take care of all your appliances.
 Your teeth and jaw can only move into their correct positions if you consistently wear the rubber bands, headgear, retainer, or other appliances prescribed by your doctor.

 Game, Set, Match — we have great news for athletes!
 You can still play sports even while undergoing orthodontic treatment!
 If you do play sports, it’s recommended that you wear a mouthguard to protect your teeth and your appliance.
 Let your doctor know if you need help finding the right mouthguard for the best protection.

 In case of a sports emergency, be sure to immediately check your mouth and appliance for damage.
-If you notice any loose teeth or appliance damage, please contact our Blakely, PA office right away.
+If you notice any loose teeth or appliance damage, please contact us right away.
 You can temporarily relieve the discomfort by applying wax or rinsing your mouth with warm saltwater.